sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 ## Data

 The data is sourced from Sonatype Nexus Lifecycle's IQ Server, which accesses the Sonatype Data Services for those supported ecosystems.
-For some repositories e.g. Chocolatey the extension gets its data from Sonatype OSSIndex ( https://ossindex.sonatype.org/ ).
+For some repositories e.g. Chocolatey, the extension gets its data from Sonatype OSSIndex ( https://ossindex.sonatype.org/ ).

 ## Usage

-When you browse to a website that is covered by the tool, such as maven central and click on the plugin, it will open with the Sonatype Lifecycle data relevant to that library.<br/>
+When you browse to a website that is covered by the tool, such as Maven Central and click on the plugin, it will open with the Sonatype Lifecycle data relevant to that library.<br/>

 ### Main icon